rpelke/tvmuma/readme.md

 3. Enable virtual environments in VSCode.
 Create a new environment using the `requirements.txt`.

-4. Call `python3 train_model.py` inside the environment.
+4. Execute `python3 train_model.py` inside the environment.

+5. Execute `run.py` inside the environment.